knative/specs/specs/eventing/control-plane.md

 `spec.channel` field.
 The `spec.channel` object reference MAY refer to either a `messaging.knative.dev/v1` Channel resource, or another resource which meets the `spec.subscribers` and `spec.delivery` required elements in the Channelable duck type.
+The `spec.channel` reference MUST be to an object in the same namespace;
+specifically, the `spec.channel.namespace` field must be unset or the empty string.
 If the referenced `spec.channel` does not currently exist or its `Ready` condition is not `true`, then the Subscription's `Ready` condition MUST NOT be `true`, and the reason SHOULD indicate that the corresponding Channel is missing or not ready.